thewoolleyman/workstation/README.md

       default Rails generator formatting, otherwise prefer not to because it takes more space**
     * Spaces: Spaces within curly braces in hashes **AND** blocks **ONLY IF YOU WANT to match default Rails generator formatting, otherwise prefer not to because it takes more space**
     * Wrapping and Braces: UNCHECK List items -> Align when multiline (to comply with GitLab RuboCop rules)
   * HTML, Style Sheets (CSS), Javascript, Typescript, Other File Types: Set Tab size, Indent, and Continuation Indent all to 2 (instead of default 4)
 * Editor -> Code Editing
   * Error Highlighting -> The 'Next Error' action goes through: All problems
 * Editor -> Inspections
   * CSS -> Unused CSS selector -> Turn off (OPTIONAL, only turn off if it can't tell if a selector with a var is used in a SCSS library file)
   * HTML ->
-    * Empty Tag -> Turn off (ONLY for React, not needed vor Vue - matches root React element) - TODO: Is this still needed even for React?
-Check in a React app...
     * Unknown tag -> Options -> Custom HTML Tags:
       * Add 'nuxt' (for Vue apps)
       * Add 'rootDir' (for jest config)
   * Javascript and Typescript
-    * Code style issues -> Unterminated Statement: Uncheck "Allow absence of semicolon"
     * General ->
       * Unresolved reference: Uncheck unless you have everything really locked down with Typescript types for all your code and libraries (uncheck for GitLab project)
-    * Unused Symbols ->
-      * Unused global symbol: Uncheck (incorrectly flags some things, e.g. Nuxt config) TODO: Still needed?
-Check in a Nuxt app...
   * Markdown ->
     * Uncheck "Incorrectly numbered list item"
   * (In Idea IDE only) Kotlin -> Naming Conventions -> Class naming convention: Change to `[A-Za-z][A-Za-z\d]*` (allow lowercase first letter)
   * Proofreading -> Typo -> Options -> Uncheck "Process code"
+  * RBS -> Missing type signature: Uncheck
   * RegExp -> Redundant '\d'... class elements: Uncheck
+  * Ruby ->
+    * Control flow issues -> 'case' statement without 'else' block: Uncheck (this is fine if you have previously validated the case is exhaustive)
-  * Ruby -> Data Flow -> 'nil' dereference: in "Options" -> "Ignored receivers" add `YAML.safe_load`
+    * Data Flow -> 'nil' dereference: in "Options" -> "Ignored receivers" add `YAML.safe_load`
   * Security -> Link with unencrypted protocol -> "Ignored URLs": Add "http://test.host" (for Rails apps)
 * Editor -> Inlay Hints
   * Code vision -> Uncheck "Code author" (can open Annotations to see authors)